 - Affordability - easy to do at home and without specialized equipment

 - Accessibility - for all climbing levels

 This approach should allow us to most accurately draw conclusions about our individual climbing performance with overview in front of the larger climbing community.
 As mentioned, the tool’s usefulness ultimately relies on a large number of people participating (you might call it “crowdresearching”), so please share this site with your friends and climbing communities.

 If you’re ready, please proceed to the Before You Begin section and check out the User Guide for more detailed information about the testing process.
 After that, you’ll be ready to make your Supreme Master Assessment and possibly discover more about your climbing than you’ve ever known before.

 If you would like to help improve this tool or website, add new features, create a new section, improve the analytics, or provide anything else that will make it better, please Contact us! :) We are open to new ideas and suggestions.
 You can also join our discussion Test4Climbing group

-You can donate with PayPal, Bitcoins, or by just clicking some adverts.
+You can donate with PayPal or Bitcoin.